l-mds/demo-dbt-duckdb-delta-plugin/README.md

 # demo-duckdb-delta-plugin
 An example project for duckdb delta integration

+**This project uses the latest development from delta plugin** The current PR is here https://github.com/duckdb/dbt-duckdb/pull/284

 **To use predicate pushdown you have to setup materialization to be a view!**

 ## Usage and read delta table